-The crankshaft shall have all galley plugs and gears removed and then be thoroughly cleaned and inspected for damage and specifications.
-Crankshafts may not need grinding in order to meet acceptable industry standards.
-In these instances journal roundness, surface finish, taper, diameter, residual magnetism and fillet radii must be verified to be correct to the appropriate manufacturer's specifications.
+The crankshaft shall have all galley plugs removed and then be thoroughly cleaned and inspected for damage and specifications.
+On occasion, crankshafts may not need grinding in order to meet acceptable industry standards.
+In these instances journal roundness, surface finish, taper and diameter must be verified to be correct to the bearing manufacturer's specifications.